edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 ### Usage {/*usage*/}

-Rule variables support the following syntax:
+Feature variables support the following syntax:

--   **Rule Variable:** Use this syntax to get the entire value corresponding to the specified rule variable.
+-   **Feature Variable:** Use this syntax to get the entire value corresponding to the specified feature variable.

     **Example:** `%{host}`

--   **Rule Variable with a Delimiter:** Use this syntax to transform the value corresponding to the specified rule variable.
+-   **Feature Variable with a Delimiter:** Use this syntax to transform the value corresponding to the specified feature variable.

     **Example:** The following example converts the value associated with the `%{host}` variable to lower-case.

     `%{host,}`

--   **Rule Variable with a Delimiter and an Expression:** Use regular expressions to replace, delete, or manipulate a rule variable's value.
+-   **Feature Variable with a Delimiter and an Expression:** Use regular expressions to replace, delete, or manipulate a feature variable's value.

     **Example:** `%{host/=^www\.([^\.]+)\.([^\.:]+)/cdn.$2.$3:80}`

 <Callout type="important">

-  Rule variable names only support alphabet characters and underscores.
+  Feature variable names only support alphabet characters and underscores.
 Convert unsupported characters to underscores.

 </Callout>

 #### Delimiter Quick Reference {/*delimiter-quick-reference*/}

-A delimiter can be specified after a rule variable to achieve any of the following effects:
+A delimiter can be specified after a feature variable to achieve any of the following effects:

 -   Transform the value associated with the variable.